-A closer cooperation between the EU and African countries can promote social and economic development, while protecting the climate and environment, the German chancellor added.
+Closer cooperation between the EU and African countries can promote social and economic development while protecting the climate and environment, the German chancellor added.

 “Renewable energy, climate-friendly technologies, building a hydrogen economy across countries and continents, economic diversification, all of these would provide incredible potential for closer cooperation between us,” he said, adding that this collaboration will be for the benefit of both sides.

 Scholz said Germany attaches great importance to Africa as part of its energy transition policy and climate protection goals.

 “We aim for achieving climate neutrality by 2045, and for that goal Germany will need large amounts of green hydrogen, we will import a large part of it from Africa among other places,” he said.